dragun83/NTP_server_test/README.md

 # This is a small script for testing NTP servers

-It's requests one time per second information from server and sav it to sqlite DB.
+It's requests one time in the period information from server and save it to sqlite DB.

 ### Requests